 Before you jump into the deep end please consider:

 - Check with your colleagues about the technology they are using – common platform use will make life way more streamlined and simple for students and parents, and you will have a support network as well;

 - Look for low-tech options as well – remember, it is about building connections, not barriers;

 - See what Dr Tony Bates from Ontario’s Contact North has to say for those venturing into remote teaching for the first time: Advice to those about to teach online because of the corona-virus;

-- Review Quality Matters Emergency Remote Instruction (ERI) Checklist – a tiered list of considerations, tips, and strategies to use during a move to temporary remote instruction; and
+- Review Quality Matters Emergency Remote Instruction (ERI) Checklist – a tiered list of considerations, tips, and strategies to use during a move to remote instruction; and

 - Finally, take a quick look at UNESCO’s recommendations for planning distance learning solutions and scroll down to the bottom for more ideas about transitioning to remote teaching.